wolfSSL/meta-wolfssl/recipes-examples/wolftpm/README.md

 The recipe for these applications is located at:
 ```
-meta-wolfssl/recipes-examples/wolftpm/wolftpm_%.bbappend
+meta-wolfssl/recipes-examples/wolftpm/wolftpm-examples.bb
 ```

+You'll need to compile wolTPM and the examples directory.
-This can be compiled with bitbake using:
+This can be done with these commands in the build directory:

 ```
 $ bitbake wolftpm
+$ bitbake wolftpm-examples
 ```

-To install these applications into your image, you will need to edit your "build/conf/local.conf" file and add them to the "IMAGE_INSTALL" variable like so:
+To install these applications into your image, you will need to edit your "build/conf/local.conf" file and add `wolftpm` and `wolftpm-examples` to your "IMAGE_INSTALL" variable like so:

 - For Dunfell and newer versions of Yocto
 ```
-IMAGE_INSTALL:append = " wolftpm "
+IMAGE_INSTALL:append = " wolftpm wolftpm-examples"
 ```

 - For versions of Yocto older than Dunfell
 ```
-IMAGE_INSTALL_append = " wolftpm "
+IMAGE_INSTALL_append = " wolftpm wolftpm-examples"
 ```

 When your image builds, these will be installed to the `/usr/bin/examples` system directory.
 When inside your executing image, you can run them from the terminal.

-For example, we can run the wrap test like so from the examples directory:
+For example, we can run the benchmark from the examples directory like so:

 ```
-$ cd wrap
+$ cd bench
-$ ./wrap_test
+$ ./bench
 ```

-The examples can be excluded from your build by deleting the recipe `wolftpm_%bbappend`.

 Refer to the [wolfTPM Examples README](https://github.com/wolfSSL/wolfTPM/blob/master/examples/README.md) for more information on the examples directory.